-Join us for a special afternoon of honoring Frank Silvera, a pioneer in Black Cinema with a screening and conversation.
+Join us for a special afternoon of honoring Frank Silvera, a pioneer in Black Cinema with a screening of KILLER’S KISS and conversation.
 Frank Silvera’s daughter, Linda Silvera will also be in attendance.
+RoxFilm will also be making a very special announcement!

 Silvera was known for his versatility, playing a wide range of ethnic roles in film and television, and earned a Tony Award nomination in 1963 for his role in The Lady of the Camellias.
 Deeply committed to civil rights, he openly protested against the limited and stereotypical roles available to Black actors and founded the Theatre of Being in Los Angeles in 1965 to train and empower young Black actors.